Radu-Stroe/spotify_pipeline/README.md

 ## **📌 Project Overview**
 Music streaming platforms like **Spotify** provide rankings for the most popular songs in various countries.
 Some songs dominate the **global charts**, while others remain **regionally popular**.
 However, there is no straightforward way to compare a song’s **international success** with its **local popularity** over time.

-This project builds an **end-to-end data pipeline** to analyze and visualize how **song rankings differ between global and country-specific charts**.
+This project builds an **end-to-end batch data pipeline** to analyze and visualize how **song rankings differ between global and country-specific charts**

 ### **Key Insights Provided by This Project:**
 ✅ **Which songs are globally recognized vs. locally popular?**
 ✅ **How do song rankings change over time across different regions?**

-To achieve this, we implement a **batch data pipeline** that processes and visualizes data using modern cloud technologies.
+✅ **Which songs are exclusive to local charts and which succeed globally?**

+The final dashboard visualizes trends, comparisons, and song-level insights by combining transformed data from multiple sources into a single reporting table.

 ---